 “Dame Edna’s Big Night Out” – Producers’ Blog

-With all the fun and excitement of “The Railway Children” over it is time to plan our next event – the Spring Revue.
+With all the fun and excitement of “The Railway Children” over it is time for our next event – the Spring Revue.
 It’s always a high risk enterprise to involve Dame Edna in a show.
 She’s inclined to take over, even if her job is just to introduce the other acts; and she can get very huffy about the inclusion of Sir Les Patterson, the Australian cultural attaché, in the line-up.

 They are sworn enemies.
 She complains bitterly about his coarseness, and he derides her as a stuck-up baggage.
 Fortunately, these two warring prima donnas are kept apart in an uneasy peace during rehearsals by their long-suffering mutual manager, Alan Philps.